-The OID funds are used by SCLS as a match for non-federal match funds needed for several important SCLS programs including the significant work we do for domestic violence victims.
-Especially now, the work we do for domestic violence victims is an important part of our mission.
+The OID funds are used by SCLS as a match for non-federal match funds needed for the work SCLS does for domestic violence victims.
+The work we do for domestic violence victims and survivors is an essential important part of our mission.
 SCLS receives grant funds from the South Carolina Attorney General's Office for our work with the victims of domestic violence.
-The Violence of Crimes Act, or VOCA as it is commonly called, is one of several programs at SCLS that is used to assist domestic violence victims.
+The Violence of Crimes Act, which is commonly called VOCA, is one of several programs at SCLS that is used to assist domestic violence victims and survivors.
 The work done in this grant is primarily to assist the victim with dissolving the marriage and working on related issues regarding custody of the children of the marriage and is usually done in the Family Court.
 However, those funds are also used by the SCLS staff to assist those victims with many of other civil legal issues that those victims face in the substantive areas of law.
 SCLS assists domestic violence victims with legal matters including housing, consumer, employment, and other areas that generally arise out of their domestic abuse.
 The VOCA Grant requires a 20% match.